imanoliri/InteractiveBook/README.md

 ## Ideas
 - Automatic from story:
     - Crosswords from word salad.
-    - Anagrams from word salad.
-    - Fill in random words in a paragraph of the story.
     - Mathematical algebraic questions substituting variables for words from word salad ( 2x + y = 5 --> 2 potions and 1 ring is worth 5 coins).

 - Standard, unrelated to story: